acislab/CENTRA-website/README.md

 ```

-Advanced styling (via Bootstrap) can frequently be applied by adding special syntax in curly braces immediately after the element.
+Advanced styling can frequently be applied by adding special syntax in curly braces immediately after the element.
 In the previous example, the Bootstrap class named "img-responsive" was applied to the image.

 In the following example, the Bootstrap class named "table" is applied to the table.